Sydney Criminal Lawyers® in Mental Health Cases

 This is because heavy emphasis must be placed upon deterring the defendant and others from committing similar offences, and upon meeting the alleged victim’s and the community’s expectation that the defendant will be punished for the conduct

 • the degree of the person’s mental condition.
-The law says that less emphasis is to be placed upon the need to deter others in cases where the defendant suffers from a severe mental condition;
+The law says that less emphasis is to be placed upon the need to deter others in cases where the defendant suffers from a severe mental health impairment or cognitive impairment;

 • the strength of the psychological or psychiatric report.